1928 Half Dollar Value Checker: Errors List, ā€œSā€ Worth

 The Easy Way to Know Your 1928 Half Dollar Value

 Determining your 1928-S Half Dollar’s value requires assessing two critical factors: grade and strike quality.
-First, verify the “S” mintmark on the reverse at 7:30 position—all 1928 half dollars were struck exclusively in San Francisco.
-Next, examine Liberty’s extended hand and the eagle’s breast feathers for detail sharpness, as weak strikes significantly reduce value.
+First, confirm the “S” mintmark on the reverse at the 7:30 position — all 1928 half dollars were struck exclusively at San Francisco, so there is no Philadelphia (no mint mark) or Denver (“D”) version.

 1928 Half Dollar Value Guides

-The 1928-S is a key date in the Walking Liberty series due to low mintage and striking issues.
-This San Francisco mint coin carries premiums in all grades, with even worn examples trading above silver value.
-Well-struck specimens are particularly scarce and valuable, making this date highly sought after by collectors.
+The 1928-S is a key date in the Walking Liberty series due to its low mintage and severe striking issues, carrying meaningful premiums in all grades with even worn examples trading well above silver melt value.
+Well-struck specimens are particularly scarce and sometimes exceed what a higher-graded but softly struck coin would bring at auction.

 1928-S Half Dollar Value